Arctic ground squirrel: Fossil record

 The Arctic ground squirrel has an extensive fossil record from the Pleistocene.
 During the Last Glacial Maximum, it was abundant in areas such as the Klondike region where it is currently rare or absent.
-Fossilised Arctic ground squirrel nests and caches have also been used for palaeoenvironmental reconstruction; Calamagrostis canadensis, Carex albonigra, and Koeleria sp. are common in caches from Late Pleistocene Alaska, indicating the presence of an aerially extensive mammoth steppe ecosystem in the region at this time.
+Because shallow permafrost prevents burrowing in the goldfields today, the species' abundance there during cold glacial periods has been described as a counterintuitive puzzle.
+Fossilised Arctic ground squirrel nests and caches have also been used for palaeoenvironmental reconstruction; Calamagrostis canadensis, Carex albonigra, and Koeleria sp. are common in caches from Late Pleistocene Alaska, indicating the presence of an areally extensive mammoth steppe ecosystem in the region at this time.